PacoSLO/wrtDASH/README.md

 ## The project is still work in progress...

 ### Change Log:
-Added leases from all ruters from the network.
+< br / >Added leases from all ruters from the network.
-Added a restart option to one click restart entire network.
+< br / >Added a restart option to one click restart entire network.
-Added Speedtest history
+< br / >Added Speedtest history
-Added Ruter health monitoring
+< br / >Added Ruter health monitoring
-Some code improvment to load faster
+< br / >Some code improvment to load faster

 ### Instalation:
 Project runs on Flask inv.
 And it's running with a Gunicorn via a script on a Ubuntu LXC Container 2C/1GB Ram 30GB Disk space.
 So you need some server or try host it on a openwrt router if you have a beast one :)